-With an anal fissure, you may experience one or more of the following symptoms:
+An anal fissure may cause one or more of the following symptoms:

-- a skin tag (small lump of skin) next to the anal fissure
+- a skin tag, or small lump of skin, next to the tear

-- extreme pain in the anal area during bowel movements
+- sharp pain in the anal area during bowel movements

 - streaks of blood on stools or on tissue paper after wiping

 - burning or itching in the anal area

 An anal fissure most often occurs when passing large or hard stools.
 Chronic constipation or frequent diarrhea can also tear the skin around the anus.
 Other common causes include: